renovatebot/renovate/docs/usage/dependency-pinning.md

 If a lock file gets out of sync with its `package.json`, it can no longer be guaranteed to lock anything, and the `package.json` will be the source of truth for installs.

-The lock file has only delayed the inevitable problem, and provides much less visibility than `package.json`, because it's not designed to be human readable and is quite dense.
+The lock file has only delayed the inevitable problem, and provides much less visibility than `package.json`, because it's not designed to be human-readable and is quite dense.

 ![all-dead](assets/images/all-dead.jpg){ loading=lazy }

 If the `package.json` has a range, and a new in-range version is released that would break the build, then essentially your `package.json` is in a state of "broken", even if the lock file is still holding things together.

 The upside is that the lockfile will hold back `foobar` to `1.1.0` unless it's forced to upgrade, so the break is postponed.
-The downside is _how_ you will discover the break eventually.
+The downside is _how_ you'll discover the break eventually.

 The easiest case is if for some reason you _need_ to upgrade `foobar`, e.g. for a new feature it has, so you might run something like `yarn upgrade foobar`.
 Then you might either discover the break during your development or when you push your new development to CI for testing.